Soil Association: Campaigns

+The association takes part in industry and trade events, as well as offering training days.

+Twenty-first century

+Campaigner Alastair Sawday was vice-chairman of the association between 2005 and 2007.

-Helen Browning is the chief executive; broadcaster Monty Don was president from 2008 to 2016.
-Honorary vice-presidents include Jonathan Dimbleby, George McRobie, and Charlotte Mitchell; and The Prince of Wales is a royal patron.
+As of 2023, Wiltshire farmer Helen Browning is the chief executive; broadcaster Monty Don was president from 2008 to 2016.
+Honorary vice-presidents include Jonathan Dimbleby, George McRobie, and Charlotte Mitchell.
+King Charles III is a royal patron.

 Certification

 The association certifies organic products in farming, food processing, restaurants and catering, fisheries, textiles and leather, and health and beauty products.
 Its subsidiary Soil Association Certification Ltd is approved by the Department for Environment, Food and Rural Affairs.
 It sets standards for packaging, animal welfare, wildlife conservation, residues and additives.
 Since 2008 its standards have excluded nanomaterials.